aidanlilly/ILS/README.md

+# CURRENTLY OBTAINING RIGHTS TO PUBLISH, WILL BE UP SOON

 # Regularized Sphere Decoding for Integer Least Squares Problems

 This software implements a depth-first search sphere decoding algorithm to solve regularized integer least squares (ILS)